 Rathtrevor Beach

 Rathtrevor Beach fronts many of Parksville’s resorts along Resort Drive, as well as the Provincial Park.
-The easiest and most convenient access point is found at the Rathtrevor Provincial Park (off Hwy 19A).
+The easiest and most convenient access point is the Rathtrevor Provincial Park (off Hwy 19A).

 Parksville Beach

-The Community Park is located at 193 Beachside Drive (off Hwy 19A).
+The Community Park is at 193 Beachside Drive (off Hwy 19A).

 Cameron Lake

 For a refreshing freshwater dip surrounded by beautiful forested mountains, head to Cameron Lake.
-It’s an ideal spot for picnics, fishing, windsurfing and swimming, It’s conveniently located just off the highway between Parksville and Port Alberni.
+It’s an ideal spot for picnics, fishing, windsurfing and swimming.
+It’s conveniently located just off the highway between Parksville and Port Alberni, so it’s a popular place to stop on the way to the West Coast.

 Getting There

 Located off of Hwy #4 on your way to Port Alberni.
-Watch for signs for ‘Cameron Lake Day Use Area’.
+Watch for signs for the ‘Cameron Lake Day Use Area.’

 Spider Lake

-Don’t let the name of this lake keep you away, for it’s a glorious place to cool off in the summer, as well as one of the best picnic sites in the area.
+Don’t let the name of this lake keep you away, for it’s a glorious place to cool off in the summer and one of the best picnic sites in the area.
 Spider Lake features a small sandy beach and warm water perfect for all ages.
 With its many legs of winding inlets (the reason for its name), the lake is also popular for canoeing and kayaking.

 Qualicum Beach

 The shallow water at Qualicum Beach heats up nicely when the weather is hot, making it an ideal ocean swim location.
-The natural curve of the bay also makes it somewhat sheltered created a calm spot.
-And the ideal spot for swimming is right near the Shore Restaurant which serves delicious food, ice cream and drinks!
+The natural curve of the bay also makes it somewhat sheltered, creating a calm spot.
+The best spot for swimming is near the Shore Restaurant, which serves delicious food, ice cream and drinks!

 Getting There